 Intimate partner violence is a significant problem within our country and throughout the world.
 Our failure, as a society, to treat it as the public health issue that it is reveals a stunning lack of comprehension about how insidious and widespread it is.
 IPV is like no other crime because it doesn’t happen as the result of someone being in the wrong place at the wrong time.
 Instead, it happens at home, which is supposed to be sacred territory, from someone who claims to love you.
 Just because it occurs in privacy doesn’t mean it’s not a crime.
 As a society, we must take definitive steps to change our views, culture, and policies.
 If you’re currently living in an abusive environment, know that it’s not your fault, and there is help available.

 Intimate Partner Violence Resources:

-National Domestic Violence Hotline 1-800-799-SAFE (7233) allows you to speak confidentially with trained advocates online or by the phone.
+National Domestic Violence Hotline 1-800-799-SAFE (7233) allows you to speak confidentially with trained advocates online or by phone.

 Safe Horizon 1-800-621-HOPE (4673) offers crisis counseling, safety planning, and assistance finding shelters.
 It also has a chat feature where you can reach out for help from a computer or phone confidentially.

-If you or someone you know may be struggling with suicidal thoughts you can call the National Suicide Prevention Lifeline any time of day or night or chat online.
+If you or someone you know may be struggling with suicidal thoughts, you can call the National Suicide Prevention Lifeline any time of day or night or chat online.
 1-800-273-TALK (8255)